 Starting a business is a big deal, no matter where you do it.
-Even though Singapore is an extremely business-friendly country, there are a few things that businessmen should keep in mind before taking the plunge.
+Even though Singapore is an extremely business-friendly country, there are a few things that businessmen should keep in mind before taking the plunge for doing business in Singapore.

 Let’s look at some of the factors you should consider before you decide to start a business here.
 Taking the following into consideration will expand your knowledge base and give you a clearer idea about how to approach your venture here and what to expect in return.